-6. Novartis Collaboration and License Agreement (the "Novartis Agreement")
+7. Novartis Collaboration and License Agreement (the "Novartis Agreement")

 In 2019, we entered into the Novartis Agreement for the development and commercialization of our preclinical product candidate, PLN-1474 and up to three additional integrin research targets.
 PLN-1474 is an internally discovered small molecule selective inhibitor of integrin $\alpha v \beta 1$, currently being developed for the treatment of liver fibrosis associated with nonalcoholic steatohepatitis ("NASH").
 Pursuant to the agreement, we received an upfront, non-refundable license fee of \$50.0 million and were eligible to receive additional payments of \$416.0 million contingent upon achievement of specified research, development, regulatory and commercial events and royalties on world-wide net sales thereafter.
-Additionally, Novartis is funding up to \$19.6 million associated with research and development services for PLN-1474 and up to \$13.4 million for research and development services on the integrin research targets.
+Additionally, Novartis is funding up to \$20.0 million associated with research and development services for PLN-1474 and up to \$13.8 million for research and development services on the integrin research targets.
+As of March 31, 2022, aggregate unrecognized transaction price of \$1.2 million is associated with performance obligations we expect to satisfy in 2022.

 To date, we have received \$25.0 million in contingent payments and \$391.0 million remain eligible for achievement.
-No contingent payments were recognized during the three and nine months ended September 30, 2021 and one contingent payment of \$25.0 million was recognized in the first quarter of 2020.
-Revenues for research and development services for the three and nine months ended September 30, 2021 and 2020 were \$1.6 million and \$5.6 million, and \$4.8 million and \$37.4 million, respectively.
+No contingent payments were recognized during the first quarter of 2022 and 2021.
+Revenues for research and development services for the three months ended March 31, 2022 and 2021 were \$1.2 million and \$2.2 million, respectively.

-7. Regents of the University of California License Agreement (the "UC Agreement")
+8. Regents of the University of California License Agreement (the "UC Agreement")

-In 2015, we entered into the UC Agreement to obtain an exclusive, worldwide license relating to the use of certain patents and technology relating to α vß1 compound in fibrosis indications.
-Pursuant to the UC Agreement, we made a \$2.4 million milestone payment upon the close of our IPO in June 2020.
+In 2015, we entered into the UC Agreement to obtain an exclusive, worldwide license relating to the use of certain patents and technology relating to $\alpha v \beta 1$ compound in fibrosis indications.
+Pursuant to the UC Agreement, we made a \$2.4 million milestone payment upon the close of our initial public offering in June 2020.
 Subsequently, we determined the licensed technology was no longer relevant to the development of our product candidates and, therefore, we exercised our right to terminate the UC Agreement which became effective in the first quarter of 2021.
 No further obligations or financial commitments survive the termination.

-8. Adimab Development and Option Agreement (the "Adimab Agreement")
+9. Adimab Development and Option Agreement (the "Adimab Agreement")